bsamodro/F5BS/CIS-OCP-OVN-ConfigMap/OCP-Preparation.md

     -v ~/firefox-saas:/config:rw \
     jlesage/firefox
   ```
-### Please keep this window open until the end of the lab

 Use the FIREFOX link of the ocp-provisioner node.
 With this you will be running a docker firefox remotely inside your browser, from there you can browse to the OpenShift UI URLs (or any other).